 Flying with Babies and Toddlers

 If you are travelling with children then you should try and allow yourself more time to get to the Airport and get through check-in and security.
 Children can generally slow you down and it can take you longer to do simple tasks.
 This flying with babies and toddlers guide can help you pack lightly and plan your trip with a small traveller better.

 Gatwick Airport has recently started offering pushchairs to families arriving and landing at Gatwick, to help the passengers get from the plane to the arrivals hall where they collect their own pushchairs.

-Option one.
-Babies that are younger than 6 months travel on an adult person’s lap with a lap-strap safety belt provided by cabin crew.
+Babies that are younger than 6 months travel on an adult person’s lap with a lap-strap safety belt provided by the cabin crew.
 Infants that are between 6 and 23 months old must also be seated on the adult’s lap, securely strapped with the lap-strap for the duration of take-off and landing.
 In case the neighbouring seat is empty, the infant may take that seat and use it during the flight.
-However you might want to ask your airline what the rules are of using these spare seats.
+However, you might want to ask your airline what the rules are regarding the use of spare seats.

 Please note that budget airlines might have different rules towards allowing passengers to fit their own car seats due to reduced legroom in the aircraft.
 Always check with the airline to avoid disappointment.

 If your child has reduced mobility and you would like to try the aircraft seating and transfer options in a realistic setting before your set off with your little one, contact Tryb4uFly who specialise in providing disabled adults and children with the opportunity to do so.
 Additional aid equipment can also be hired/purchased from them.